+Recordkeeping 58 3 hr ., 7 min.

-Recordkeeping Learning about the law 58 hr., 7 min.
+Learning about the law

-or the form 19 hr., 6 min.
+or the form 18 hr., 55 min.

-Preparing the form
+Preparing the form 35 hr., 35 min.

 Copying, assembling,

-and sending the form to 4 h m .
-4 7 m h m
+and sending the form to

 the IRS 4 hr., 17 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
 You can write to the Tax Forms Committee, Western Area Distribution Center, Rancho Cordova, CA 95743-0001.
 DO NOT send the tax form to this office.
 Instead, see Where To File on page 2.